Veszprém stabbing

-Marian Cozma Romanian handball player shortly before his death.
+Romanian handball player Marian Cozma shortly before his death.

-In the Veszprém stabbing of 8 February 2009, a group of Romani people stabbed three members of the MKB Veszprém handball team in a bar in Veszprém, Hungary.
+On 8 February 2009, a group of Romani people stabbed three members of the MKB Veszprém handball team in a bar in Veszprém, Hungary.
 One of them, Marian Cozma, was killed.

-Circumstances
+Background

-Siófok was a favorite place of the clan and frequently caused problem for the owners since they often made quarrels and did not pay their bills.
+Siófok was a favorite place of the clan and frequently caused problems for the owners since they often made quarrels and did not pay their bills.

-Not a long time before the case, two of the three suspected persons (including Iván Sztojka) were released from prison after the duration of their prison sentence was mitigated by one third because of "good behavior".
+Not a long time before the case, two of the three suspects (including Iván Sztojka) were released from prison after the duration of their prison sentence was mitigated by one third because of "good behavior".
 Residents claim to know the clan's gathering point, a gas station.
-Locals allege that not long before the murder, the police stopped a truck loaded with supposedly stolen metal but the driver threatened the policeman while sticking a pistol in his mouth.
+Locals allege that shortly before the murder, the police stopped a truck loaded with supposedly stolen metal but the driver threatened the policeman while sticking a pistol in his mouth.
 However, police denies that the crime rate of Enying is above average.
 The Patrióta Lokál, the scene of the murder is a bar mostly serving as a club with a stable guest circle (including the handball team).
 In 2008, the bar won the town's "safe bar prize".

+Timeline

 7 February 2009

-In the afternoon on Saturday, 7 February 2009, a criminal from Veszprém, who had just left the prison knocked down one of the members of the clan, who suffered severe injuries.
-The clan-member organized a group of family and friends from the villages of Enying and Dég (different sources cite 15, 20 or 30 people, including suspected Iván Sztojka, Sándor Raffael and Győző Németh) to take a vengeance and started to search for the person in Veszprém at night to "settle" the problem.
+In the afternoon on Saturday, 7 February 2009, a criminal from Veszprém, who had just left prison, knocked down one of the members of the clan, resulting in him suffering severe injuries.
+The clan member organized a group of family and friends from the villages of Enying and Dég (different sources cite 15, 20 or 30 people, including suspects Iván Sztojka, Sándor Raffael and Győző Németh) to take vengeance and started to search for the person in Veszprém at night to "settle" the problem.
 They thought the person would stay that night at the bar called Patrióta Lokál (English: Patriot local) also known as Skorpió bár (English: Scorpion bar).